Vacant Property Refurbishment Grant

 To qualify for the Vacant Property Refurbishment Grant, you must meet the following criteria:

-• The property must have been vacant for 2 years or more.
+- The property must have been vacant for at least 2 years immediately before the date you apply for the grant.
 You will not qualify if the property has been left unreasonably or purposely vacant so you can get the grant.

 You can only get the grant twice.
 You can get one grant to refurbish a home to live in, and another for a home you are going to rent out.